fommil/fpmortals/manuscript/main-text.md

 potential.

 In this chapter, we're going to visit the principles of `for` and how cats can help us to write cleaner code with the standard library.
+This chapter doesn't try to write pure programs and the techniques can be immediately applied to a non-FP codebase.

 ## Syntax Sugar

 Scala's `for` is just a simple rewrite rule that doesn't have any contextual information.
-The compiler does the rewrite during parsing as *syntax sugar*, designed only to reduce verbosity in the language.
+The compiler does the rewrite during parsing as *syntax sugar*, designed to reduce verbosity of the language.

 The easiest way to see what a `for` comprehension is doing is to use the `show` and `reify` feature in the REPL to print out what code